In the neighbourhood: Walferdange

 Transport & parking

-Bus line 11 runs from Walferdange through Bereldange to the city then on to Bertrange finishing at the European School II.
+Bus line 11 runs from Walferdange through Bereldange to Strassen and the European School II in Bertrange.
 Bus line 26 goes from Walferdange to Kirchberg.
+Bus lines 111 and 112 link the commune to Kirchberg and Mersch.
 Train line 10 links Walferdange to the city and northward to Mersch, Ettelbruck and Diekirch.
 It is also possible to connect with line 60 and travel to Belval’s university campus.

 The Walfy Flexibus runs across the municipality and is free.
 It runs from 07.00 to 19.00 from Monday to Friday and 09.00 to 19.00 on Saturday.
 To book it, call 8002 20 20.

 There are charging stations for electric vehicles at the town hall square, near the Pidal centre, at the Biergercenter, near the sports hall and at Haus um Becheler.
 To use them residents should take a contract with one of the ten electricity suppliers in Luxembourg.